Abraham Bradley Jr.: Map of 1804

-As a Federalist, Bradley desired the re-election of John Adams in 1800; the new president, Thomas Jefferson, appointed Gideon Granger to the office of postmaster general.
-Granger kept the sober and reliable Bradley as his assistant.
-By the time of the purchase of Louisiana in 1803, the old postal road map was vastly outdated, and with the assistance of British cartographer Aaron Arrowsmith, Bradley prepared a new map, published in 1804.
-The 1804 map, produced in color, reflected the enormous changes the service and the country had undergone in the eight years between the two maps' creation.
+As a Federalist, Bradley desired the re-election of John Adams in 1800.
+But when the new president, Thomas Jefferson, appointed Gideon Granger to the office of postmaster general, Granger kept the sober and reliable Bradley as his assistant.
+By the time of the purchase of Louisiana in 1803, Bradley's 1796 map was vastly outdated, so he prepared a new map with the help of British cartographer Aaron Arrowsmith.

+Produced in color in 1804, the new map reflected the enormous changes the service and the country had undergone in eight years.
 The Ohio Country and the Louisiana and Mississippi territories were well marked, and the postal routes of the new states of Kentucky and Tennessee fully developed.
-Like the original 1796 version, copies of this map were printed and distributed to be displayed in every large post office in the United States.
+Like the original version, copies of this new map were printed and distributed to be displayed in every large post office in the United States.

-Bradley continued to create maps during Postmaster General Granger's tenure, publishing a significant revision in 1810, but the War of 1812 made reliable mail delivery a much more hazardous enterprise.
+Bradley published a revision in 1810, but the War of 1812 made reliable mail delivery a much more hazardous enterprise.
 Return J. Meigs Jr., former governor of Ohio, was appointed to replace the retiring Granger in March 1814; again the incoming postmaster general kept the first assistant.
-As the wartime threat to Washington, D.C., grew, Bradley began looking for a farm away from the city where he and his wife could raise their children; in 1814 Bradley acquired a 218 acre farm in Montgomery County, Maryland near the tiny community of Chevy Chase.
+As the wartime threat to Washington, D.C., grew, Bradley began looking for a farm away from the city where he and his wife could raise their children; in 1814, Bradley acquired a 218 acre farm in Montgomery County, Maryland, near the tiny community of Chevy Chase.
 During the burning of Washington in 1814, many of the postal records and a few public officials were transferred for safety to the Bradley farmhouse, 10 mi north of the White House.

 Map of 1825

 In 1823, Meigs was in ill health, and was replaced by John McLean, also from Ohio.
 McLean, who was later to become an associate justice of the United States Supreme Court, proved an industrious and creative postmaster general.
 McLean, like his predecessors, kept Bradley as his chief assistant.
-Bradley and his brother Dr. Phineas Bradley managed an office of thirty postal clerks and serviced several thousand local post offices.
+Bradley and his brother Dr. Phineas Bradley managed an office of 30 postal clerks and served several thousand local post offices.

-By 1825, the map Bradley had assembled included postal routes in the newly acquired states of Arkansas, Illinois, and Missouri, while still providing accurate cartographic information on areas such as Michigan, Minnesota, and Wisconsin territories.
+Bradley's 1825 edition of his map included postal routes in the newly acquired states of Arkansas, Illinois, and Missouri, while still providing accurate cartographic information on areas such as Michigan, Minnesota, and Wisconsin territories.
 The completed map measured roughly four feet high and five feet wide, and included an inset map depicting the known extent of the North American continent.

-In the election of 1828, Bradley and his brother supported the incumbent president, John Quincy Adams, but when Andrew Jackson was elected instead, Jackson partisans called for the ouster of Bradley.
+In the election of 1828, Bradley and his brother supported the incumbent president, John Quincy Adams, but when Andrew Jackson was elected instead, Jackson partisans called for Bradley's ouster.
 Jackson seems to have viewed the Bradley brothers as being corrupted by their high government salaries and their unique positions to decide the winners of lucrative mail contracts.
 First Abraham, then brother Phineas were removed from their positions in 1829, months after Jackson's inauguration.